ge419/parkinGait-ios/README.md

 - **Testing conditions**: There should be a set testing condition to test different algorithms.
 Testing the same algorithm on different people could produce drastically different results.
 Synchronize the testing conditions and instructions to ensure consistent testing results.

 ## 3. Algorithms

-### 3.1 Gait Constant and Dynamic Thresholding (React)
+### 3.1 Gait Constant and Dynamic Thresholding (React and some in iOS)
 This algorithm utilizes acceleration data to detect peaks, and estimates step length using a gait constant.
 It was originally implemented in React (Expo), and was converted to Swift and Kotlin to develop native application for each platform.
+Prof. Younes will have a link to this repository.

 #### 3.1.1 Step Detection Mechanism
 - Calibration to calcualte the gait constant of the user.
 This information is stored in the database for future use.
 Can be recalibrated and updated if needed.